sopelj/python-ember-mug/README.md

 ## Summary

-Library to attempt to interact with Ember Mugs via Bluetooth using the bleak library.
+This is an *unofficial* library to attempt to interact with Ember Mugs via Bluetooth.
 This was created for use with my [Home Assistant integration](https://github.com/sopelj/hass-ember-mug-component), but could be useful separately and has a simple CLI interface too.

-**Note**: I have only tested with my Ember Mug 2, but others should work.
-(Please let me know)
+**Note**: Should work with the standard Ember Mugs (1 and 2), but the thermoses have not been tested.

 ## Features